goatslacker/alt/README.md

     this.state = 'Colorado'
   }

-  onUpdateLocation(city, state) {
+  onUpdateLocation(obj) {
+    var { city, state } = obj
     this.city = city
     this.state = state
   }
-})
+}

+var myStore = fux.createStore(MyStore)
 ```

-Stores require a constructor, that's where you'll set your initial state and bind any actions to methods that update the state.
-All store instances returned by
-`fux.createStore` will have the following methods:
+Stores require a constructor, that's where you'll set your initial state and bind any actions to the methods that update the state, the `action handlers` if you will.
+All store instances returned by `fux.createStore` will have the following methods:

 #### createStore API